ninabarzh/broomstick/content/posts/logue-decoded.md

 ---
-title: "The killing code: Masonic symbols and the concealment of frontier Violence"
+title: "The killing code: Masonic symbols and the concealment of frontier violence"
 subtitle: "How a 19th-century settler's encrypted diary exposes Australia’s silenced past—and the institutions that still will not speak of it"
 description: "A 19th-century cipher.
 A settler’s cryptic accounts of violence.
 A modern-day silence.
 The discovery of Lionel Logue’s encoded diaries forces a reckoning with how colonial atrocities were concealed—and who benefits from keeping them obscured."
 draft: false